 - Learn about / how to

 - Show and tell

 - Knowledge café

 Whether you have a task you want to work on with others, a fresh idea or solution you want to demo, or topics you want to discuss to learn from others’ experience, the unconference provides a space for you to achieve all of this.
 Just pitch an idea, gather like-minded souls and get cracking.

-Two of us have thrown our hat in the ring to act as compares for the day: me and Peter Neish.
+Three of us have thrown our hat in the ring to act as compares for the day: me, Peter Neish of Melbourne Uni and Adam Bell of AARNet.
 We don’t have a grand plan and certainly don’t have all the ideas and answers.
 We’re just there to help steer things along.
 All of you fresh recruits are what will make this happen.

 As it stands there is very little structure for the day.
 We’ll begin standing in the plenary room - don’t get comfortable and start checking email...
 You need to listen up, divide into groups and start interacting!
 We’ll invite some pitches from people who volunteer ideas and then all vote with our feet.
 We’ve scheduled three parallel slots but can have more or less as the mood takes us.
 There are no rules.

 The day will be very free-form.
 Tea/coffee and light bites will be available all day long.
 There are nominal slots for breaks and lunch but you can pause when suits.
 We’ll periodically pitch new ideas in the plenary room but these will also be recorded online so you can join any group at any point.